 10 Minute floor mopping

-If you have hard floors, pick up a mop and clean all the floors including the bathrooms.
-The best mop I’ve found is a microfibre mop head that you can use with just water.
-It’s which is great for wood flooring as well as tiles, and the floor dries very quickly too.
+If you have hard floors, pick up a mop and clean all the floors, including the bathrooms.
+The best mop I’ve found is a microfiber mop head that you can use with just water.
+It’s great for wood flooring as well as tiles, and the floor dries very quickly too.

 10 Minute garden tidy